-The first fraud net to consider is your gateway’s.
-This fraud net is entirely in your control; most gateways allow merchants to customize the rules they have in place to catch a suspicious transaction.
+This fraud is declared by your gateway and is entirely in your control.
+Most gateways allow merchants to customize the rules they have in place to catch a suspicious transaction.

-Your gateway allows you to either ignore, block, or flag payments that fail
+Your gateway allows you to either ignore, block, or flag payments that,

-Rather than blacklist and block transactions like these (that your gateway perceives are fraudulent), it might make sense to allow the transactions and flag it for a review later (whitelisting transactions can be just as bad).
+Blacklists and whitelists are among the top methods used by companies in fraud management.
+Rather than blacklist and block transactions like these (that your gateway perceives are fraudulent), it might make sense to allow the transactions and flag it for a review later (whitelisting and calling these transactions safe can be just as bad).

 - You can also reach out to processors themselves (via your gateway) or use third-party software to make sure the two fraud nets don’t overlap.

-Riskified holds that preventing false declines and false blocks can have a significant impact on your bottom line.
-They write: “In our experience, removing filters and reducing false positive declines leads to a sales revenue increase of anywhere from 3% to 30%…taking the time to calculate the impact of declines on your business and working to reduce false positives is well worth the effort.”
+Riskified, a revenue protection software, holds that preventing false declines and false blocks can have a significant impact on your bottom line.
+Shalhevet Zohar for Riskified writes, “In our experience, removing filters and reducing false-positive declines leads to a sales revenue increase of anywhere from 3% to 30%…taking the time to calculate the impact of declines on your business and working to reduce false positives is well worth the effort.”